adamlocker/my-wee-blog/_posts/sounds-of-2019.md

 OH CANADA!

 ### 30. [Sonia - Love Don't Live Here Anymore](https://www.youtube.com/watch?v=KewZJHXLUH8)
 Sorry this is the only version of this song I could find online, but it's so good you can excuse the DJ adding his sting over the top.
-This is better than the original, yeah I said it.
+This is better than the original, and I will be taking no further questions at this time.

 ### 31. [Anoushka Shankar - Naked](https://www.youtube.com/watch?v=s2OYAcCvay8)
 It's nice to hear the Sitar take centre stage for once, and this is hell of a way to do it.

-Well, I hope you find something in this list you'll enjoy.
+I hope you find something in this list you'll enjoy, I've enjoyed putting it together.

 Cheers 'n' gone.